 St. Patrick’s Day is right around the corner.
-If your kids are like my kids, all they can think about in March are, leprechauns, leprechaun traps, and treasure hunts.
-I try to do a little treasure hunt for my kids each year.
-Sometimes it’s hard to come up with clever clues.
-This year, to help, I’ve created this free St. Patrick’s Day Treasure Hunt printable.
+If your kids are like mine, all they can think about right now are leprechauns, leprechaun traps, and treasure hunts.

 1) CLICK HERE to download my 2-page St. Patrick’s Treasure Hunt Printable.

 2) Print the shamrocks onto plain white paper.
-You can use card-stock if you’d like them to be sturdy, but I just printed them on plain white office paper.
+You can use card-stock if you’d like them to be a bit more sturdy, but we’ve had great success with white office paper.

 3) Cut out each shamrock.